-Health Monitoring of Bridges using Wireless Sensor Networks
+Bridge Condition Assessment using Wireless Sensor Networks

-The hypothesis is based on the assumption that the dynamic response is a sensitive and important indicator of the physical integrity and condition of a structure.
-Two wireless sensor networks (WSNs) were deployed for the collection of real-time acceleration response of a 25-year old PSBB bridge under trucks with variable loads and speeds.
-The acceleration response of the bridge at its newest condition was collected from the dynamic simulations of its full-scale finite element (FE) models mimicking field conditions.
-The analyses and comparisons of the bridge dynamic response between the newest and the current bridge interestingly indicate a 37% reduction in its fundamental frequency over its 25 years of service life.
-This reduction has been correlated to the current condition rating of the bridge to develop application software for quick and efficient condition assessment of a PSBB bridge.
-The application software can instantly estimate overall bridge condition rating when used with the WSN deployed on a PSBB bridge under vehicular loads.
-The research outcome and the software is expected to provide a cost-effective solution for bridge inspection and maintenance.
+The authors propose dynamic response based condition assessment of prestressed box beam (PSBB) bridges that will be more realistic and cost-efficient.
+The hypothesis includes that the dynamic response is a sensitive indicator of the physical integrity and condition of a structure.
+The authors deployed two wireless sensor networks for collecting the real-time dynamic response of a 25-year old PSBB bridge under trucks with variable loads and speeds.
+The dynamic response of the bridge at its newest condition was collected from FE simulations of its 3-D FE models mimicking field conditions.
+The FE model was validated using experimental and theoretical methods.
+Fast Fourier Transform and peak-picking method were used to determine peak amplitudes and their corresponding fundamental frequencies at its newest and current condition.
+The analyses indicate a 37% reduction in its fundamental frequency over a 25-year service life.
+This reduction has been correlated to its current visual inspection to develop application software for quick and efficient condition assessment of PSBB bridges.
+The research outcome provides an efficient and cost-effective solution for bridge inspection and maintenance.

-This research describes a method for load rating of prestressed box beam (PSBB) bridges based on their dynamic response collected using wireless sensor networks (WSNs).
-The hypothesis is based on the assumption that the health of a bridge is associated with its vibration signatures under vehicular loads.
-Two WSNs were deployed on a 25-year old PSBB bridge under trucks with variable loads and speeds for collecting real-time dynamic response at the current condition.
-Dynamic simulations of three dimensional finite element models of a bridge were performed to acquire its dynamic response under vehicular loads at its newest condition right after construction.
+Proposed herein is a method for load rating of prestressed box beam (PSBB) bridges based on their dynamic response collected using wireless sensor networks (WSNs).
+The hypothesis includes that the health of a bridge is associated with its vibration signatures.
+Two WSNs were deployed on a 25-year old PSBB bridge, and trucks were run with variable loads and speeds for collecting its real-time dynamic response at current condition.
+Also performed were FE simulations of 3-D bridge models under vehicular loads to acquire the representative dynamic response at its newest condition.
 The bridge model was validated by field testing and numerical analysis.
-Fast Fourier Transform and peak-picking algorithms were used to find maximum peak amplitudes and their corresponding frequencies.
-This information and the necessary bridge geometric parameters were used to calculate the in-service stiffness of the bridge in order to develop application software for load rating of bridges.
-The application software can instantly calculate the load rating of a PSBB bridge by collecting its real time dynamic response under vehicular loads using WSNs.
-The research outcome and the software will help reduce bridge maintenance costs and will increase public safety.
+The Fast Fourier Transform and peak-picking algorithms were used to find maximum peak amplitudes and their corresponding frequencies.
+The in-service stiffness of the bridge was calculated to determine its load rating, which resembles the actual load rating of the bridge.
+The application software developed from this research can instantly determine the load rating of a PSBB bridge by collecting its real-time dynamic response.
+The research outcome will help reduce bridge maintenance costs and increase public safety.